College of Arts and Sciences

 QMB 3200.
 Quantitative Methods for Business Decisions (3).
 This course examines classical and modern decision-making techniques based on probabilistic concepts.
 Emphasizes applications to all areas of business.

 STA 1013.
-Statistics through Example (3).
+Statistics Through Example (3).
 This course provides students with a background in applied statistical reasoning.
 Fundamental topics are covered including graphical and numerical description of data, understanding randomness, central tendency, correlation versus causation, line of best fit, estimation of proportions, and statistical testing.
+Statistical thinking, relevant ideas, themes, and concepts are emphasized over mathematical calculation.
+In this class students learn many of the elementary principles that underlie collecting data, organizing it, summarizing it, and drawing conclusions from it.

 STA 1220.
 In My Opinion: Introduction to Designing, Conducting and Analyzing Surveys (3).
 This course teaches the methods and concepts behind creating and conducting surveys and the statistical tools needed to analyze data gathered from them.
 Students participate in data collection from different sources for individual- and class-designed surveys.

 STA 2023.
 Fundamental Business Statistics (3).
+Miscellaneous requirement: Two years of high school algebra is recommended.
+Special Note: High school students who earn a "3" or better on the AP Statistics Exam may elect to be given credit for STA 2023.
 This course covers statistical applications in business, involving graphical and numerical descriptions of data, data collection, correlation and simple linear regression, elementary probability, random variables, binomial and normal distributions, sampling distributions, and confidence intervals and hypothesis tests for a single sample.
+This course prepares students for further study and job preparation in the field of Business.
+The course emphasizes understanding of data and interpretation of statistical analyses, and requires students to think of data, and report the results of their analyses, in context.

 STA 2122.
 Introduction to Applied Statistics (3).
-Prerequisite: MAC 1105 or equivalent.
+Prerequisite: MAC 1105.
+Special note: No credit given for STA 2122 if a grade of "C-" or better is earned in STA 2171, STA 3032, or QMB 3200.
 This course covers normal distributions, sampling variation, confidence intervals, hypothesis testing, one-way and two-way analysis of variance, correlation, simple and multiple regression, contingency tables and chi-square tests, and non-parametric statistics.
 No credit given for STA 2122 if a grade of "C–" or better is earned in STA 2171, STA 3032, or QMB 3200.

 STA 2171.
 Statistics for Biology (4).
 Prerequisite: MAC 2311 and biology major status or departmental approval.
 This course provides an introduction to statistics emphasizing applications to biology.
 Topics include: descriptive statistics, elementary probability, the binomial and normal distributions, confidence intervals and hypothesis tests for means and proportions, correlation and regression, contingency tables and goodness-of-fit tests as well as analysis of variance.